Transport and Logistics Experts

 Telephone +61 2 9114 1879 Email firstname.lastname@example.org

-Dr Jyoti Bhattacharjya is a Lecturer in Logistics and Supply Chain Management at the Institute of Transport and Logistics Studies.
-Her research focuses on the implications of big data analytics and digital disruption for logistics and supply chain management.
-As a member of the Women & Work Research Group, Jyoti also researches career path challenges for women in logistics and procurement.
+Dr Jyoti Bhattacharjya is a Lecturer in e-Procurement and Supply Chain Digitisation at the Institute of Transport and Logistics Studies.
+Her research focuses on big data analytics in supply chain management.
+She is particularly interested in the use of unstructured social media data in combination with geo-analytics for identifying process improvement opportunities in supply chains.
+The other key strand of her research examines the enablers for the adoption of digital technologies such as 3D printing, RFID and Web 2.0 tools in supply chain management.
 She serves on the editorial review boards of the International Journal of Physical Distribution and Logistics Management (IJPDLM) and Production and Operations Management (POM).

-- Big data analytics in logistics and SCM
+- Big data analytics in supply chain management

 Professor Michiel Bliemer is Professor in Transport and Logistics Network Modelling where he teaches Strategic Transport Modelling.
 Michiel specialises in dynamic traffic assignment, road pricing, and experimental design, and in the past two years has received over $1m in funding from the Australian Research Council for innovative research in network modelling and travel behaviour analysis.
 He is currently engaged in improving several transport models used by governments and consultants.
 Michiel is also co-director of the new travel choice driving simulation laboratory (TRACSLab) and on the editorial board of several journals such as Transportation Research Part B.